3 - Data Types and Basic Commands

 ## [1] 17.2

 You have just worked with numeric vectors.
-Now let’s move to string vectors.
+Now let’s move to character vectors.

 Make a vector for the following name values of miniature goats.